 In January 2004, TSEFAP was instigated by Animal Health Australia (AHA).
-Since then, TSEFAP has become an integral part of AHA's work program peaking with the OIE decision in 2006 to rate Australia as BSE Free and again in 2007 to rate Australia's BSE risk as "Negligible".
+Since then, TSEFAP has become an integral part of AHA's work program peaking with the World Organisation for Animal Health (OIE) deciding in 2006 to rate Australia as BSE Free and again in 2007 to rate Australia's BSE risk as 'Negligible'.
 The review of the TSEFAP in 2006 showed that all objectives of the TSEFAP had been met.

-An independent review of TSEFAP in 2013 found that stakeholders consider the TSEFAP to be a well-managed and positively received program, which is continuing to achieve its objectives.
+TSEFAP is independently reviewed at the end of each Business Plan, with the last one carried out by Herd Health Pty Ltd. They found that stakeholders consider the TSEFAP to be a wellmanaged and positively received program, which is continuing to achieve its objectives.
+Recommendations from the review were implemented in late 2019.

-The TSEFAP is in its third business plan and covers the period from July 2013 to June 2018.
+The TSEFAP is in its fourth Business plan and covers the period from July 2018 to June 2023.
 It provides the framework to meet the identified requirements for a nationally integrated approach to animal TSE risk-reduction measures in Australia.

-This report aims to provide information on the last 12 months (July 2016 to June 2017) of activity undertaken within the TSEFAP.
+This report aims to provide information on the last 12 months (July 2018 to June 2019) of activity undertaken within the TSEFAP.